tiaramathur/LispExercises/README.md

 # LispExercises
-Lisp Games from Land of Lisp by Conrad Barski
+Games from Land of Lisp by Conrad Barski